BU-ISCIII/galaxy_virologist_training/exercises/09_viralrecon.md

 You have to change the following parameters:

 1. Select SAM/BAM dataset or dataset collection > Dataset collection > Select both bam files at once
-2. Load reference genome from > History
+2. Load reference genome from > Local cache
-3. Select the fasta file we uploaded with the reference genome (NC_045512.2).
+3. Using reference genome > SARS-CoV-2 isolate Wuhan-Hu-1, complete genome (NC_045512.2).
 8. Treat bases with coverage exceeding this value as if they had coverage at this value = 1000
 9. Select validation stringency > Lenient
-10. Execute.
+10. Run tool.

 ![picard_wgsmetrics1](images/viralrecon_picard.png)